MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 <a name="ListView"></a>
 ## Get the big picture with relationship analytics in list views
+Relationship analytics provides the following for records:
+- Activity history and KPIs for contact, opportunity, lead, and account records.
-Relationship analytics provides an activity history, KPIs, health score, and health trend for contact, opportunity, lead, and account records.
+- Health score and health trend for contact, opportunity, and lead records.
 The most important KPIs (including your team's previous and next activity) are shown in the list view for each of these record types, so you can get an overview and sort the list by them.

 ![Relationship health details in a grid view](media/relationship-health-details-grid-view.png "Relationship health details in a grid view")